QiuYukang/5G-LENA/doc/source/nr-module.rst

   Rx Packets: 47485
  Total UDP throughput (bps):6.33133e+08

-The output of this simulation represents the metrics calculated by the flow monitor tool.
+The output of this simulation represents the metrics that are collected by the flow-monitor ns-3 tool.

 By default, the example runs with numerology 0.
 To run with different numerology: